INSEAD MBA Program – A Complete Overview

 • Weather considerations

-INSEAD MBA Application Process
+INSEAD MBA Application Deadlines

 Embarking on the transformative journey of an INSEAD MBA begins with a comprehensive and well-structured application process.
-With two intakes a year and a commitment to selecting a diverse cohort, the application process is designed to assess candidates on various criteria, ensuring a holistic evaluation.

-INSEAD welcomes approximately 500 students per intake, with intakes occurring twice a year.
+INSEAD welcomes approximately 400-500 students per intake, with intakes occurring twice a year.
 The application process consists of four rounds, and the entire journey from application to admission typically spans around 10 weeks.

-Application Stages
+INSEAD Application Stages

-Submit Online Application:
+1. Submit Online Application:

 • Complete the online application and attach required supporting documents.